Migration and asylum policy of the European Union: New Pact on Migration and Asylum

 European Commissioner Ylva Johansson warned member states of potential legal consequences if they fail to enforce the Pact.

-The New Pact on Migration and Asylum, also known as the EU Migration Pact or the EU Asylum and Migration Pact, is a set of new European Union rules concerning migration scheduled to enter into force in June 2026.
+The New Pact on Migration and Asylum, also known as the EU Migration Pact or the EU Asylum and Migration Pact, is a set of new European Union rules concerning migration entered into force in June 2026.
 The Pact requires member states to more evenly share responsibility for hosting migrants and reforms EU asylum and border security procedures, among other measures.

 The agreement was reached on 20 December 2023 between representatives of the European Parliament and the Council of the European Union.
 It passed the European Parliament on 10 April 2024 and was approved by the Council on 14 May 2024.

 Under the Pact, member states where migrants first arrive will be able to relocate up to 30,000 people per year to other EU countries under a "mandatory solidarity mechanism".
 The Pact has been criticised by some right-wing politicians for not going far enough to deter irregular migration, including concerns about the absence of stronger provisions on returns.
 Slovak Prime Minister Robert Fico called for a stronger return policy, stating that "out of 100% of illegal migrants who arrive in Europe, 80% stay there, and only 20% we manage to get back".

 Several human rights organisations, including Oxfam, Caritas, Amnesty International and Save the Children, criticised the Pact in an open letter, arguing that it would create a "cruel system".
 More than 200 academics from 66 predominantly European universities described the Pact as "inhumane" and urged the European Parliament and the Council to reassess their approach.

 The Pact resulted in the following legislation: